raffaeleguidi/httptail/README.md

 # httptail

 httptail is a simple tool that lets tail a file, or multiple files at the same moment, over http.
 Just expose your logs on an apache (or whatever) VirtualDirectory and enjoy an "heroku logs"-like experience.
-The tool can also be used as a nodejs library; instead of logging to the console it will give you a callback(index, url, chunk) for every "tailed" file.
+The tool can also be used as a nodejs library; instead of logging to the console it will give you a callback(index, url, chunk) for every "tailed" file like in the following example:

         var lines = 100;
         var pause = 1000;